US embassy in Baghdad attacked with rockets, no casualties | Law-Order

 Explosions were heard near the embassy, in the centre of the capital, at about 4 a.m. on Friday.
 Sirens calling on people to take cover were activated.
 It marked the first time the U.S. embassy had been fired on, apparently widening the range of targets after dozens of attacks on military bases housing U.S.forces in Iraq and Syria since mid-October amid fears of broadening conflict in the region.

-A senior official in Lebanon's Hezbollah movement said on Friday attacks by Iran-aligned groups across the Middle East aim to apply pressure for a halt to Israel's offensive in the Gaza Strip.
+Sheikh Ali Damoush, a senior official in the Lebanese group Hezbollah, said in a Friday sermon that attacks by Iran-aligned groups across the Middle East aim to apply pressure for a halt to Israel's offensive in the Gaza Strip.
 He did not refer specifically to Friday's attack.
-The dozens of attacks against U.S. forces in iraq and Syria have been claimed by a group of Iran-aligned Shi'ite Muslim militias operating under the banner of the Islamic Resistance in Iraq.
+The dozens of attacks against U.S. forces in Iraq and Syria have been claimed by a group of Iran-aligned Shi'ite Muslim militias operating under the banner of the Islamic Resistance in Iraq.

 The U.S. has responded with a series of strikes that have killed at least 15 militants in Iraq and up to seven in Syria.
 'ACTS OF TERRORISM'